miklevin/MikeLev.in/_posts/2024-11-13-final-mile-of-first-app.md

 strong reason to gather them, such as all your endpoints or common early-phase helpers like we just did here.

+Oh, also that my vim muscle memory has recently translated extremely smoothly over to both NeoVim and VSCode is... well, frankly astounding and validating.
+That `!bang-command` to make the figlet is something you do in vim to insert anything arbitrary you can do from the command-line into a text file.
+The common use case might be `!date` to insert a timestamp from the Unix/Linux date command.
+But I use it for inserting that ASCII art.
+And at first I resisted vim bindings in VSCode because it felt so awful the mixed-contexts, but over time... well, you adapt to driving new cars because everything is close enough.
+Same thing.
+You're just always correcting yourself in places that diverge.
+But it's better to have the super-powers than not.
+That's why everything from VSCode to Obsidian to eMacs has an evil...
+I mean vi-mode.

 Be not just on another level.
 Be on another level ***and*** your level (whoever you happen to be talking to).
 And that is not to be condescending.
 That is to be opening the door and inviting you in.
 The grass is greener where you build